 These tips on how to support franchisees at the personal level have been collected from discussions by franchisor executives in our various training workshops.

 Use round table discussions and franchisee panels so they can share their experiences and be recognised for their expertise.

 Many clients use our ACE Survey to measure the factors that drive franchisee satisfaction.
 Recently, we have also been measuring important behaviours by franchisor support office teams linked to franchisee satisfaction.

 The area where franchisor teams are rating themselves the lowest is in connecting with franchisees as people.
 For instance, knowing their names and their history with the network, or taking an interest in their personal well-being.
 Recruitment, Operations and Property/Leasing teams tend to rate themselves stronger in these areas than those who work in Finance and (surprisingly) HR.
 Our research tells us that taking an interest in franchisees as people has a big impact on their overall satisfaction.
 This is why we particularly focus on this in our Culture of Franchising workshops.
-While the next workshop in June is booked out, we still have places in the September program.
 Feedback from these convenient virtual programs is extremely positive with franchisor teams from all departments consistently reporting high levels of satisfaction and value from their involvement.